 Assessment of learning democratization conducted from development stage to implementation and evaluation stage.
 Assessment of learning democratization was done for teachers, students, and parents/community.
 At the development stage, indicators of democratization of teachers role were: (1) the input of material (physical, social, cultural), (2) inputs of learning activities relevant to the principles of democratic learning, (3) input of dialogue and varied evaluation, in line with the students conditions, (4) input for involvement of parents/communities role to support the democratization process of learning.
 Indicators of democratization of the students role were: (1) input of experience relevant to the theme, (2) inputs of alternative activities, (3) input for democratic assessment and evaluation, (4) correction/revision based on tryout of instructional design (such as systematic activities, grouping of students, allocation of time for learning).
-At the development stage, the indicator of democratization of parents /community, (3) input of variation of students condition and needs for improvement, (4) input of community, and parents role, to support the school management.
-At the development stage, data for teachers, students and parents gathered using the checklist.
+At the development stage, the indicator of democratization of parents /community role were: (1) the input of local element needed by community, (2) input of activities required by the community, (3) input of variation of students condition and needs for improvement, (4) input of community and parents role, to support the school management.
+At the development stage, data for teachers, and the development stage is at the development stage, data for teachers, and parents gathered using the checklist.